CompEvol/beast2-site/_posts/2021-04-12-constraining-trees.md

  </distribution>
 ```

+Notes:

-Note that if a taxon is already specified elsewhere (like in another MRCA prior), you should use a referral to is `<taxon idref="C"/>`.
+*  if a taxon is already specified elsewhere (like in another MRCA prior), you should use a referral to is `<taxon idref="C"/>`.
 The XML parser used when starting BEAST will complain about duplicate IDs otherwise.
+* If you want to use a cluster method like UPGMA or neighbour joining, make sure to replace the `ClusterTree` with `beastlabs.evolution.tree.ConstrainedClusterTree`.
+* For BEAST v2.6 or before use `spec="beast.math.distributions.MRCAPriorWithRogues"`.

 ## Add many monophyletic constraints